 “You will not do that again,” she commanded.

 About the Author:

-A.B.
+Toronto born author A.B.
 Funkhauser is a funeral director, classic car nut and wildlife enthusiast living in Ontario, Canada.
-Like most funeral directors, she is governed by a strong sense of altruism fueled by the belief that life chooses us and we not it.
+Like most funeral directors, she is governed by a strong sense of altruism fueled by the belief that life chooses us.

 Interview Part 1:

 “Eccentric and Funny.
 You have never read anything like this book.
 It demands respect for the outrageous capacity of its author to describe in detail human behaviour around death.”